How to prepare for a greenhouse gas audit

 Prepare your greenhouse gas emissions inventory in accordance with an international standard.
 First and foremost, this will help you to develop a consistent method for preparing your inventory and will facilitate robust comparability over time.
 It also sets you up for success from an audit perspective – auditors will be reviewing your emissions inventory against an international standard.
 The common standards are the Greenhouse Gas Protocol Corporate Accounting and reporting standard, and ISO 14064-1:2018.
 The GHG Protocol standard (and supporting standards around scope 3 emissions and products) are free open source guides and provide a lot of instruction to enable you to prepare a great inventory.
 The ISO 14064-1:2018 costs around NZ$350 and is a more succinct specification of the principles and requirements at the organisation level for the quantification and reporting of greenhouse gas emissions and removals.

 Use emissions factors that have come from credible emissions libraries and ensure these are reviewed and kept up to date each year – overlooking this is one of the more common banana skins we come across as auditors.
 Open source libraries where you can find emissions factors include Ministry for the Environment (usually updated in August each year), UK Government, and Australian Government.
 Be sure to select emissions factors for the country that they are associated with.
 For example, another common error we come across is New Zealand electricity emissions factors used for Australian operations.
-The emissions associated with power generated in Australia are much higher than New Zealand due to the much larger amount of fossisl fuels used in the generation of this electricity.
+The emissions associated with power generated in Australia are much higher than New Zealand due to the larger amount of fossisl fuels used in the generation of this electricity.

 Set clear boundaries